kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/camunda7-bpmn.md

     ```

 A delegate declared this way is referenced as `${myKey}` in `camunda:delegateExpression`, so the name used in the process model no longer depends on the class name.
+`simpleName` and `canonicalName` keep working for a `KoraDelegate` as well, so overriding `key()` only adds a name.

+The same names are also available to `BPMN` script tasks and script expressions, because the module registers its delegate registry as a `Camunda` script `Resolver`.
+In addition, a delegate is resolvable by `camunda:class` with its full class name: the module installs an `ArtifactFactory` that returns the graph component instead of instantiating a new object, so `camunda:class="com.example.ScoreCustomerDelegate"` calls exactly the component from the container with all its dependencies injected.

-Every delegate is wrapped by `KoraDelegateWrapperFactory` before it is called: it forks the current Kora `Context` for the delegate execution and applies module telemetry around `execute(...)`.
+Every delegate is wrapped by `KoraDelegateWrapperFactory` before it is called: it opens a fresh logging `MDC` scope and module telemetry observation around `execute(...)`.
 You can provide your own `KoraDelegateWrapperFactory` as a `@Component` to change this behavior.

 ## Engine Services { #engine-services }